Sarah18466/Data-Analytics/README.md

 # Data-Analytics
-This is where my Python Project for Data Analytics is.
+This is where my projects for the Coursera IBM Data Analytics certification are.